bgalerani94/pixel-jam-2025/README.md

 # From the Dead
 A pixel-art horror puzzle game
-Developed by Allan Fini, Bruno Galerani, Felipe Bigatto Made for Pixel Game Jam 2025
+Developed by Allan Fini, Bruno Galerani, Felipe Bigatto Made for Pixel Game Jam 2025 using Unity 6.1

 # Game Description
 "From the Dead" is a gothic horror adventure where you awaken in a cursed church, guided by a mysterious Necromancer.
 Solve cryptic riddles, uncover the tragic tales of the restless dead, and break an ancient curse—before it claims you forever.